laraXgram/laraxgram.github.io/src/queues.md

 <a name="adding-jobs-to-batches"></a>
 ### Adding Jobs to Batches

 Sometimes it may be useful to add additional jobs to a batch from within a batched job.
-This pattern can be useful when you need to batch thousands of jobs which may take too long to dispatch during a web request.
+This pattern can be useful when you need to batch thousands of jobs which may take too long to dispatch during a bot request.
 So, instead, you may wish to dispatch an initial batch of "loader" jobs that hydrate the batch with even more jobs:

 ```php
 $batch = Bus::batch([